boucadair/CATS-framework/draft-xxx-can-framework.md

 The computing resource information changes over time very frequently and with the creation and termination of service instances.
 When such information is carried in routing protocol, too many updates can make the network fluctuate.
 This instability could be leveraged by an attacker (for example, by spawning and deleting service instances very rapidly).
 Protocols must, therefore, include aggregation techniques, dampening mechanisms, and threshold to update distriution.

-The information distributed by the C-SMA and C-NMA may reveal important facts about the network and the location of compute resources at edge sites.
+The information distributed by the C-SMA and C-NMA may reveal important information about the network and the location of compute resources at edge sites.
 This information could be used by an attacker to understand the weak spots in the operator's network.
 Furthermore, such information could be modified by an attacker resulting in disrupted service deliver for the clients, up to and including misdirection of traffic to an attacker's service implementation at an edge site.
 Therefore, solutions to this architecture must include authentication and security of information exchanges between C-SMAs/C-NMAs and C-PCs, and between C-PCs and Ingress CAN-Routers.
 Furthermore, C-SMAs need to consider ways to authenticate the services provided at the edge sites that they serve.

+--Discuss more threats: integrity-protection of advertized informaiton, origin authentication, prevent ddos, ...

 # Privacy Considerations